St. Stephen's Episcopal Church

 The Episcopal Church is governed by the General Convention, which, like the US congress, consists of two houses.
 One house is the House of Bishops, which includes all the bishops in the church.
 The other house is the House of Deputies, which is composed of an equal mix of clergy and lay deputies that have been elected by their dioceses.
 It's truly a representative democracy.
 General Convention meets every three years to vote on policy and doctrine.

 The Presiding Bishop is the chief pastor, ecumenical officer, and primate of The Episcopal Church (a Primate is the chief leader of a member church of the Anglican Communion).
-The current Presiding Bishop is the Most Rev'd Katharine Jefferts Schori.
+The current Presiding Bishop is

 The Episcopal Church is the official American province of the worldwide Anglican Communion.